-Your Part D late enrollment penalty is due in our office by the first of the month.
-If we have not received your penalty payment by the first day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty within two months.
+Your Part D late enrollment penalty is due in our office by the first day of the month.
+If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the first day of the month.
+If we have not received your payment by the first day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within two months.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your Part D late enrollment penalty on time, please contact Customer Service to see if we can direct you to programs that will help with your penalty.
-(Phone numbers for Customer Service are printed on the back cover of this booklet.)
+If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Customer Service to see if we can direct you to programs that will help with your costs.